 - When the ends are secured, roll the lettuce wrap to the end of the parchment paper as tightly as possible.

 And just one final note, to keep this wrap Whole30, be sure that the bacon you choose is compliant.
 This means without additives and sugar.
-I used to think this didn’t exist without making a special order, but you can actually find bacon these days without sugar in it fairly easily.Print
+I used to think this didn’t exist without making a special order.
+But you can actually find bacon these days without sugar in it fairly easily at health food stores.Print

 Everyone’s favorite combo with avocado and ranch added in as well!